-Developer contribution type LDP policy requirement Exemptions Method for securing the contribution Cost per housing unit (cost is at 31 March 2020 and subject to inflation upon payment) Affordable Housing Policy 12 Sites of 10 units or more Housing housing proposals, including conversion and market-led specialist housing.
-Exemptions: Residential institution Single house plot Alteration and/or extension 25% of total units to be provided as affordable housing in line with the following: Be provided on-site and be fully integrated within the wider development (taking affordable housing management and requirements into account).
-Provide a minimum 15% of the number of units on site as social rent, with the remaining 10% (together totally 25%) provided as other affordable tenures (see Glossary) that meet recognised local need as identified by the Housing Service.
+Developer Contribution Type LDP Policy Requirement Exemptions Method for Securing the Contribution Cost per housing unit (cost is at 31 March 2020 and subject to inflation upon payment) is programmed to replace the existing Open Space Strategy and Green Network Strategy in early 2023.
+Long term maintenance of an open space by the Council will require a payment for 25 years maintenance costs.
+Affordable Housing Policy 12 Applies to new housing proposals, including conversion and market-led specialist housing.
+Exemptions: • Residential institution • Single house plot • Alteration &/or extension Sites of 10 units or more 25% of total units to be provided as affordable housing in line with the following: 1.
+Be provided on-site and be fully integrated within the wider development (taking affordable housing management and requirements into account).
+2. Provide a minimum 15% of the number of units on site as social rent, with the remaining 10% (together totally 25%) provided as other affordable tenures (see glossary) that meet recognised local need as identified by the Housing Service.
 On sites with a total capacity of 25 units or less, the full affordable housing contribution may require to be provided as social rented accommodation only, for management reasons and at the Council's discretion.
-All affordable tenures for sale must be affordable to those earning less than the median income level for the area (generally 40th percentile in Strathkelvin and 50th percentile in Bearsden and Milngavie).
+3. All affordable tenures for sale must be affordable to those earning less than the median income level for the area (generally 40th percentile in Strathkelvin and 50th percentile in Bearsden and Milngavie).
 The Council sources this from the Scottish Government (CACI paycheck).
-In high-value areas the Council can increase the maximum affordability level to 60th percentile.
-All affordable tenures will be provided in perpetuity.
-Where the affordable housing contribution is provided in the form of above ground-floor flatted accommodation, every effort must be made to ensure that each house is accessible without stairs, for example by lift.
-10% of all new affordable developments must be accessible for those with particular needs, i.e. the elderly and wheelchair users.
+In high value areas the Council can increase the maximum affordability level to 60th percentile.
+4. All affordable tenures will be provided in perpetuity.
+10 units or more25% of total units on-site provided as affordable housingAffordable priceSingle Person 40th percentile x 3Joint Earners 50th percentile x 3

+Developer Contribution Type LDP Policy Requirement Exemptions Method for Securing the Contribution Cost per housing unit (cost is at 31 March 2020 and subject to inflation upon payment) Where the affordable housing contribution is provided in the form of above ground floor flatted accommodation, every effort must be made to ensure that each house is accessible without stairs, for example by lift.
+10% of all new affordable developments must be accessible for those with particular needs i.e. elderly, wheelchair users.
 See the Residential Development Section of the Design and Placemaking Supplementary Guidance.
-Sites of two - nine units A commuted sum is to be paid to the Council for use on affordable housing developments within the Council area.
-The commuted sum per unit on-site is calculated using the following method (based on an independent land valuation): Unrestricted market value per plot (A) minus the restricted affordable housing value per plot (B) then divided by fou 25% of total units on-site provided as affordable housing Affordable price Single Person 40th percentile x three Joint Earners 50th percentile x three (A minus B / four) = cost per unit.
-Then multiply by total number of units on site. see column to the left for definitions of A and B.
+Sites of 2-9 units A commuted sum is to be paid to the Council for use on affordable housing developments within the Council area.
+The commuted sum per unit on-site is calculated using the following method (based on an independent land valuation): Unrestricted market value per plot (A) minus the restricted affordable housing value per plot (B) then divided by 4.
+2 - 9 units (A minus B / 4) = cost per unit.
+Then multiply by total number of units on site. see column to left for definitions of A and B. Community Facilities - Education Policy 13 One bedroom properties Single house plot Specialist housing designed for groups which do not include children (such as for older people or assisted living).
+Affordable Housing Alteration &amp;/or extension Contribution per unit required for each school where 90% capacity will likely be exceeded as a direct result of the development, either individually or cumulatively with other known developments (see Appendix 2).
+Contribution also applies where a school already exceeds 90% capacity.
+See individual costs per unit per school in Appendix 2 Then apply payment % for no. of bedrooms: 2 bedroom= 80% 3 bedroom= 100% (i.e. no adjustment) 4 bedrooms= 120% 5 bedrooms= 140%